DadvaiahPavan/NewsAI/README.md

 ## Features

--Fetches news articles from various categories.
+Fetches news articles from various categories.
--Summarizes articles using an AI summarization API.
+Summarizes articles using an AI summarization API.
--Displays articles in a responsive, easy-to-navigate interface.
+Displays articles in a responsive, easy-to-navigate interface.

 ## Technologies Used